vcuauhtemoc/grafana_snmp_monitoring/README.md

 - To configure a grafana username/password: in the `ansible/playbooks` directory, run `./encrypt_creds.sh`.
 Create a **vault password** for encrypting the credentials, then follow the prompts for entering the grafana username and password you want to configure.

 - In the same directory, run: `ansible-playbook --ask-vault-pass main.yml`.
 You will be prompted for the **vault password** you just set in the previous step.
 Ensure the playbook ran through without failures.
+This will generate your **docker-compose.yml**.

 ### Run the Docker Containers

-- In the root directory of the project, run `sudo docker-compose up -d`
+- In the root directory of the project, run `sudo docker-compose up -d` to stand up the service stack.

 - You can check the status of the prometheus services and targets at `http://localhost:9090/targets` and access Grafana at `http://localhost:3000`.
 You should be able to login with the credentials you provided previously.
 A sample dashboard collecting ping from monitored hosts is provided.